Stratus3D/dotfiles/README.md

 ### Issues
-* Since these dotfiles are shared across my machines, there are scenarios where portions of the dotfiles will need to be altered.
-Such as the as the path variables in zshrc.
+* Since these dotfiles are shared across my machines, there are scenarios where PATH will need to be different.
+PATH will need to be customized in `path`.

 ### TODO
 * Complete the setup script so it installs all software and configures iterm2 with my custom profile.